Windows 10 security tips and is Windows Defender good enough?

 It uses multiple antivirus engines, website scanners, file and URL analysis tools and user contributions.

-So if you don't trust a file or website/webpage, then you can check it with VirusTotal.com.
+So if you don't trust a file, link or website, then you can check it with VirusTotal.com.

 Disable and Remove Web Browser Protection and other Extensions

 If a hacker gets access to your system, then this person has the same rights of whatever account you're using.